mrciolino/wiki-backup/locations/north_geskoworm.md

 # History
 North Geskoworm was founded by gnomish exiles who were sent away to live in the arctic as punishment for being really annoying.
 They named their village North Geskoworm because it was in the far north, and Geskoworm was a combination of 9 letters that sounded cool.
 Over time the harsh climate froze the joyful smiles and temperment that was common amoung these gnomes, and rarely a laugh was heard nor a joke told.
 So North Geskoworm was split between the optimistic gnomes who sought to preserve their former spirits, and the pessimistic gnomes who just try to make it by surviving.

 One day a half-gnome named [Gilthur](/krorg/overview) tried his luck at becoming the new chief, but his jokes were so bad and foul that he was exiled forever, never to return until he told the funniest joke ever.
 So shameful and terrible was his humor that the villagers united together to cast an obscuring spell over the village, so that nobody would remember it as the place where Gilthur came from.
 From then on, North Geskoworm was called Krorg's Hometown.
+Ironically this backfired after Gilthur adopted the name Krorg.
 ![ng.gif](/ng.gif)
 ^Powerful^ ^Gnomish^ ^Magic^